Federated Deployment (Hub + data-nodes)¶

 Replace the bundled registry.json (required)¶

-Option A — bind-mount (recommended, no rebuild)
+Option A — bind-mount via compose.override.yml (recommended, no rebuild)

 Option B — custom image